NitorCreations/nameless-deploy-tools/docs/commands.md

 Update a dns record in Route53.

 positional arguments:
   name                  The name of the record to create value                 The value to put into the record

 options:
-  -h, --help       show this help message and exit
-  -t, --type TYPE  The type of record to create.
-Defaults to \'A\' -l, --ttl TTL    Time To Live for the record.
+  -h, --help            show this help message and exit -t TYPE, --type TYPE  The type of record to create.
+Defaults to \'A\' -l TTL, --ttl TTL     Time To Live for the record.
 Defaults to 300 -n, --no-wait         Do not wait for the record to be synced within Route53
 ```

 ## `ndt volume-from-snapshot`